ronnizan/Maccabi-Project/README.txt

-.In order to run the project you need to run the server side in one terminal (node ​​app), and in another terminal run the client side
+.In order to run the project you need to run the server side in one terminal (node ​​app), and in another terminal run the client side (after installations)
 Thank you.